SteveSimms/JtzMaps/README.md

 # JtzMaps
-A Brazillian jiu jitsu academy locator for practitioners of all levels and hobbyist to competitors  to enjoy training while they travel
+A Brazilians jiu jitsu academy locator for practitioners of all levels and hobbyist to competitors  to enjoy training while they travel